zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 If two schedules have the same schedule ID, then it is considered as an update of the former schedule.
 Updates with the same schedule ID SHALL completely replace the previous schedule (full replacement, not merge).
 Implementations SHOULD support versioning or etag-based mechanisms to detect concurrent updates.
 Partial updates to a schedule are NOT permitted; clients MUST send the complete schedule definition.

+## Early Warning Mechanism

+Early warning mechanism may be used to identify the fault schedule, and prevent the execution of fault schedule in some time-variant scenarios.

+When a schedule received by a managed device or managing device shows significant short-term discrepancies in its key values (e.g. the frequency of a schedule changes greatly), the device should send feedback to the schedule originator to confirm whether this schedule arises from a system failure or operator error.
+Upon receiving the feedback, the schedule originator should inspect logs to confirm whether a fault has occurred or notify users to get the confirmation.
+Only when the schedule is confirmed, then the receiving device can execute this schedule.
+The device received schedules and the schedule originator may be independent devices or independent components within one device.

+Author's note: how the implement the early warning mechanism will be provided in future.

 # Security Considerations {#security-considerations}